Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 "it does not speak about a disaster".

 To do that I will use the pretrained bert model, created by Google, that allows to extract the meaning of words (embedding).
-What it does is that it transforms words into a 768-dimensional vector, such that words with similar meaning are somewhat close to each other.
+What it does is that it transforms words into a 768-dimensional vector, such that the vectors of words with similar meaning are somewhat close to each other.
 On top of this bert layer, I will add two dense layers that are there to learn the classification task.
 I'll explain the training procedure, and the interest of using a pretrained layer.

-I will also use more traditional machine learning algorithms and method to perform this task by first trying to create features form the tweets, and then learning from these features.
+I will also use more traditional machine learning algorithms and methods to perform this task by first trying to create features form the tweets, and then learning from these features.
 These features are features of the tweets that are not explicit in the tweets, like the mean word length of a tweet for example.
 For this reason I will call the features meta-data in the following.